 - A recall changes an item's due date to one week from the date you place the recall.
 A SUNet ID is required to recall an item (fee-based borrowers, however, may place holds).

-In both cases, we'll email you when the item is returned, and you will have one week to pick it up.
+In both cases, we'll email you when the item is returned.
+You will have one week to pick up books, and three days to pickup Media & Microtext Center materials.
 If there are multiple requests for a single item, the requests are honored in the order received.

 You can view and/or cancel your holds and recalls using My Account, or by visiting a circulation desk.